CEED/libCEED/examples/README.md

 The nodal points, *p*, are Gauss-Legendre-Lobatto, and the quadrature points, *q* are Gauss-Legendre-Lobatto.
 The nodal points and quadrature points are collocated.

-## Navier-Stokes Solver
+## PETSc+libCEED Navier-Stokes Solver

 The Navier-Stokes problem solves the compressible Navier-Stokes equations using an explicit time integration.
-A more detailed description of the problem formulation can be found in the `navier-stokes` folder.
+A more detailed description of the problem formulation can be found in the [`navier-stokes`](./navierstokes) folder.

+## PETSc+libCEED Surface Area Examples

+These examples use the mass operator to compute the surface area of a cube or a discrete cubed-sphere, using PETSc.

+These examples show in particular the constructions of geometric factors to handle problems in which the elements topological dimension is different from the geometrical dimension and for which the coordinate transformation Jacobian from 3D physical space, to 2D local and reference spaces is a non-square matrix.

 ## Running Examples